phu0ngng/nccl/doc/source/usage/bufferreg.rst

   CHECK(ncclMemFree(sendbuff));
   CHECK(ncclMemFree(recvbuff));

-On the other hand, to enable the *Local* based buffer registration, users have to comply with the following requirements:
+On the other hand, to enable the *Local* based buffer registration for NVLS, users have to comply with the following requirements:

  * The buffer is allocated through :c:func:`ncclMemAlloc` or qualified allocator (see :ref:`mem_allocator`).
  * Register buffer with :c:func:`ncclCommRegister` before calling collectives for each rank.